mattpe/bcwt/week2.md

    ```

 5. Download the [cat-db-starter.sql](./cat-db-starter.sql) SQL script
-6. Import the tables and insert the data: `mysql -u dbuser -p catdb < cat-db-starter.sql`
+6. Import the tables and insert the data: `mysql -u dbuser -p catdb < cat-db-starter.sql` or copy-paste the contents of the script with command-line client
-7. Eventually check that data is there: `mysql -u dbuser -p catdb`
+7. Eventually check that data is there:

    ```sql
    SHOW TABLES;